Mediation about Children

 If you definitely won’t need a certificate then, technically speaking, any qualified mediator can run your child mediation - but a registered FDRP is likely to be your best option because they have specific training about family law and children’s needs.

-Keogh Mediation is a Canberra mediation and family dispute resolution provider.
-Video mediation services are available Australia-wide.
+Keogh Mediation is an Australian mediation and family dispute resolution provider offering video-conference mediation services Australia-wide.